 Assistance doesn’t just have to be financial.
 Herefordshire RDA can only deliver our equine therapy down to the large team of volunteers that donate time to us each week.

 We are always in need of volunteers to help in our riding sessions, look after our wonderful RDA horses and to keep the premises in good working order.
 The social aspect of being involved in Herefordshire RDA is invaluable to many of our riders, volunteers and staff.
-Having common goals, where you are made to feel welcome, part of a team, all whilst enjoying socialising is encouraged.
+Having common goals, where you are made to feel welcome and part of a team, all whilst enjoying socialising is encouraged.

 What kind of tasks do volunteers undertake and how do you book a slot?

 We need volunteers to carry out a variety of tasks at the Centre.
 The main roles are helping clients ride our ponies by leading or side-walking in our arena, but we also need volunteers to help with yard tasks such as mucking out, grooming, tacking up and field maintenance.

 How much time do I have to give?

 We have volunteers who come for a couple of hours every fortnight to some who come for a day each week.
 We are open for lessons on a Monday, Wednesday, Thursday and Friday and we would be delighted if you could commit to a few hours per each week in the morning or afternoon but anytime you can spare is valuable to us.

 Do I have to have any horse experience?